zng-ui/zng/CONTRIBUTING.md

 Some workspace settings are included in the repository, in particular, `rust-analyzer` "checkOnSave" and runnables are redirected to the `do` tool.

+Snippets for most Zng macros are also provided, see [`zng.code-snippets`].

 [`API docs`]: https://zng-ui.github.io/doc/zng/
 [`cargo-expand`]: https://github.com/dtolnay/cargo-expand
 [`cargo-asm`]: https://github.com/gnzlbg/cargo-asm